-A new CBSS Project Support Facility (PSF) call is now open for projects that put safety and security at the centre of Baltic Sea cooperation and strive to strengthen the resilience of the region.
-The call will be closed on 31 March 2019.
+This year’s CBSS Project Support Facility (PSF) call focused on projects that put safety and security at the centre of Baltic Sea cooperation and strive to strengthen the resilience of the region.
+The call was closed on 31 March 2019.

-In 2019 the CBSS Project Support Facility call for projects focuses on the CBSS long-term priority ‘Safe and Secure Region’.
+In 2019 the CBSS Project Support Facility call for projects focused on the CBSS long-term priority ‘Safe and Secure Region’.
 The ultimate goal of this priority is to make everyone feel safe and secure in every corner of our region.
 This can be achieved by strengthening the civil security and protection systems in the countries in the region, and by doing so in a coherent way – through cooperation.

 The proposals responding to this call should refer to the societal security paradigm, which covers prevention, preparedness, response, and recovery to all sorts of threats, regardless of whether their origin is natural or man-made disasters or intentional human actions including exploitation.
 This concept promotes a comprehensive and coherent approach to reduce trans-boundary vulnerabilities and to build common capabilities for societal security and safety in the Baltic Sea Region.
 This holistic approach allows for addressing a broad spectre of challenges, from civil protection to prevention of criminal exploitation and trafficking in human beings, as well as combating organised and serious crime.
 Making the Baltic Sea Region a more safe and secure region is a complex endeavour that aims to develop a more resilient society and implement resilience at all levels of social organisation.

 The prioritised areas put forward in the Joint Position on Enhanced Cooperation in the Civil Protection Area, adopted by the Directors General for Civil Protection in the Baltic Sea Region (May 2017), is a guide for proposals related to societal security.
 The Oslo Conclusions on identifying children at risk of exploitation and trafficking (May 2018) is another reference document.